 - Home energy – common sub-categories are electricity use, maybe also cooking gas or other gas uses.

-- Personal mobility – motorised transport like a car, motorbike, even boat!
+- Personal mobility – motorised transport like a car, motorbike, sometimes even boat!

 - Mass mobility – trains, ferries, buses, etc.

 - Air travel.

 Incidentally, this also means that you could choose to start calculating your carbon footprint for just one or two categories to start with, if you’re not ready to do all of them.

 I’ll now go into each category and tell you what kind of records you’ll need to complete the sections.